muddv/calculator/README.md

 # calculator
-Calculator in vanilla html, css and js
+Calculator in vanilla html, css and js.
+Made as part of The Odin Project curriculum.